dylanmooney62/laravel-blog/content/blog/storing-posts.md

 ## Almost There

 Now that Image upload has been done and the request object has all the required data.
 It's now time to create the post and save it to the database.
-But first I must validate the request to ensure all the required information is sent.
+But first, I must validate the request to ensure all the required information is sent.

 ## Validation

 Laravel offers built in validation rules and methods to validation requests very simple.
-I stored the validation in rules as property in the `PostController` as I'd need to use the same rules for creating and updating.
+I stored the validation in rules as property in the P**ostController** as I'd need to use the same rules for creating and updating.

 The validation rules were as follows